- Article

 Digital Video Distributor (Video Equalizer): a digital video distributor is a module used to duplicate the input signals as are and distribute them within a broadcast infrastructure.

-Multiviewer: Sdi Multiviewer modules are specific image processing tools that allow for the simultaneous monitoring of multiple video signals on PIP displays.
+Multiviewer: Broadcast Multiviewer modules are specific image processing tools that allow for the simultaneous monitoring of multiple video signals on PIP displays.

 The primary function of a Multiviewer is to provide a comprehensive visual overview of various video sources and related information, enabling broadcast professionals to efficiently monitor and manage the production and transmission processes.